-Any visitor without a permit who wishes to park must be registered in advance of entering college sites by their host.
+Any visitor without a permit who wishes to park must be registered by their host.
 It is the responsibility of all hosts to register their visitor's vehicle for the duration of their visit via the visitor and contractor vehicle system online.
 Visitor Parking Registrations are valid in any non-allocated parking space.

-Arrangements for large events including Open Days and conferences are to be made by the college host/organiser via the visitor and contractor vehicle system online and information on where to park provided to visitors prior to their arrival.
+Arrangements for large events including Open Days and conferences are to be made by the host via the visitor and contractor vehicle system online and information on where to park provided to visitors prior to their arrival.
 These will normally include a pre-designated parking location; there are no designated Coach or Minibus Parking Areas on any College sites; pre-arrival notification of such vehicles must be submitted by the host via the visitor and contractor vehicle system online